mohitjain/mohitjain/_posts/2012-10-24-adding-polymorphic-image-styles-using-paperclip.md

 end
 {% endhighlight %}

-Now we need to modify this model to support polymorphic and styles based upon the model.
+Now we need to modify this model to support polymorphic and styles based on the model.
 Here is the new code.

 {% highlight ruby %}
 class Image < ActiveRecord::Base